mapzen/documentation/docs/overview/rate-limits.md

 Mapzen's other data products do not currently require API keys.
 These include:

-- Metro Extracts, downloadable snapshots of OpenStreetMap data (Note: you will need to sign in with a developer account to download custom extracts)
+- [Metro Extracts](https://mapzen.com/data/metro-extracts/), downloadable snapshots of OpenStreetMap data (Note: you will need to sign in with a developer account to download custom extracts)
-- Transitland, the open transit data project
+- [Transitland](https://transit.land/), the open transit data project

 ## Mobile products

-To use Mapzen's Android or iOS SDKs or any of Mapzen's other products in your mobile apps, you need an API key.
-You are subject to the rate limits for the service you are integrating.
+To use Mapzen's [Android](https://mapzen.com/documentation/android/) or [iOS](https://mapzen.com/documentation/ios/) SDKs or any of Mapzen's other products in your mobile apps, you need an API key.
+You are subject to the rate limits for the Mapzen service you are integrating in your app.